google-deepmind/open_spiel/open_spiel/python/mfg/README.md

 * *Actions*: Moving to adjacent cells.
 * *Reward*: A combination of a terminal reward (reaching a goal) and an instantaneous cost that is proportional to the density of other agents in the same cell.

-* *The "Mean Field"*: Instead of tracking $N$ individual players, the game tracks a probability distribution (the "population state").
-Each agent optimizes its path based on the assumption that the rest of the crowd will also move to minimize their own congestion.
+Instead of tracking $N$ individual players, the game tracks a probability distribution (i.e., the "population state").
+Each agent optimises its path based on the assumption that the rest of the crowd will also move to minimise their own congestion.

 The environment is configurable in the following high-level ways:
 - Congestion coefficients matrix.